 Joseph knew the white man would seek retribution, and so determined to lead his band to Canada.
 He took over 800 of his people in that direction, pursued by General O.O.
 Howard, the famed one-armed Indian fighter.

-The Nez Perce were put on reservations in Oklahoma, Idaho, and Washington.
-Joseph died at the Colville Reservation in Washington in 1904.
+In the end, his people were put on reservations in Oklahoma, Idaho, and Washington.